jkstill/oracle-script-lib/README.md

 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/get-curr-ospid.sql'>get-curr-ospid.sql</a> - get the server PID for your current session
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/idle-sessions-histogram.sql'>idle-sessions-histogram.sql</a> - show histogram of idle users in 10 second buckets
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/who.sql'>who.sql</a> - summary of users logged on
+<a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/whog.sql'>whog.sql</a> - summary of users for all instances, includes pdbs
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/who2.sql'>who2.sql</a> - detailed info of users logged on
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/who2s.sql'>who2s.sql</a> - shortened version of who2.sql which is called by some scripts
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/who2g.sql'>who2g.sql</a> - detailed info of users logged on - includes all instances and PDB for 12c